Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{inear} inverse problems, i.e., the reconstruction of an unknown vector from its linear measurements, often appear in the field of signal processing.
+Linear inverse problems, i.e., the reconstruction of an unknown vector from its linear measurements, often appear in the field of signal processing.
 The linear inverse problem is called underdetermined when the number of measurements is less than that of elements of the unknown vector.
-In such underdetermined problems, we often use some prior knowledge of the unknown vector to obtain a good reconstruction result.
-In compressed sensing~\cite{candes2005,candes2006,donoho2006,candes2008b}, for example, we reconstruct an unknown sparse vector from its underdetermined linear measurements by using the sparsity effectively.
-Another example of the underdetermined problems is the overloaded signal detection in wireless communications~\cite{sasahara2017,hayakawa2017a}, where we can use the discreteness of the unknown vector.
+In such underdetermined problems, we often use some information about the unknown vector to obtain a good reconstruction result.
+In compressed sensing~\cite{candes2005,candes2006,donoho2006,candes2008b}, for example, the unknown sparse vector can be effectively reconstructed by leveraging its sparsity.
+Another example of the underdetermined problems is the overloaded signal detection in wireless communications~\cite{sasahara2017,hayakawa2017a, hayakawa2018a}, where we can use the discreteness of the unknown vector.

 A common approach to underdetermined linear inverse problems is to solve an optimization problem using some regularizer based on the prior knowledge of the unknown vector.
-In compressed sensing, the most popular optimization problem is the $\ell_{1}$ optimization, which utilizes the $\ell_{1}$ norm as the regularizer to promote the sparsity.
-Although the objective function is not differentiable due to the $\ell_{1}$ norm, some proximal splitting methods, e.g., the iterative soft thresholding algorithm (ISTA)~\cite{daubechies2004,combettes2005,figueiredo2007} and the fast iterative soft thresholding algorithm (FISTA)~\cite{beck2009}, can solve the problem with feasible computational complexity.
-Alternating direction method of multipliers (ADMM)~\cite{gabay1976,boyd2011} and the Douglas-Rachford algorithm~\cite{lions1979,eckstein1992,combettes2011} can also be applied to the $\ell_{1}$ optimization problem.
-Although these algorithms require a matrix inversion for linear inverse problems, they can converge faster than some gradient-based methods such as ISTA in some cases~\cite{combettes2019,combettes2019a}.
+In compressed sensing, one of the most widely used optimization problems is the $\ell_{1}$ optimization.
+The objective function includes the $\ell_{1}$ regularization term to promote sparsity.
+Even though the objective function is not differentiable because of the $\ell_{1}$ norm, some proximal splitting methods can solve the problem with reasonable computational complexity.
+Examples of such methods include the iterative soft thresholding algorithm (ISTA)~\cite{daubechies2004,combettes2005,figueiredo2007} and the fast ISTA (FISTA)~\cite{beck2009}.
+Alternating direction method of multipliers (ADMM)~\cite{gabay1976,boyd2011} and the Douglas-Rachford algorithm~\cite{lions1979,eckstein1992,combettes2011} can both be used to solve the $\ell_{1}$ optimization problem.
+Despite the requirement of matrix inversion for linear inverse problems, ADMM and the Douglas-Rachford algorithm exhibit faster convergence than some gradient-based methods, such as ISTA, in certain cases~\cite{combettes2019,combettes2019a}.